-During the 1930’s, vintage jewelry styles are highly influenced by the glitz and glamour of Hollywood.
+During the 1930s, vintage jewelry styles are highly influenced by the glitz and glamour of Hollywood.
 Since it was the decade of the Great Depression (when people’s budgets are constrained and businesses are experiencing difficulties), designers had to make cost-cutting methods for design and material quality.
-Even the wealthy women in the society were forced to look at less expensive options to add to their jewelry collections.
+Even wealthy women in society were forced to look at less expensive options to add to their jewelry collections.
 But because of the glamorous Hollywood effect, most women still wore more jewelry, and they’re sparkling.

 One of the most common jewelry style during the 1930s was the white on white sparkly ones.
 The more sparkle, the better.
-Since this era was the rise of the silver screen, when movies are in black and white, jewelries with sparkling stones are more recognizable than colored stones and gems.
+Since this era was the rise of the silver screen, when movies are in black and white, jewelry with sparkling stones are more recognizable than colored stones and gems.
 Leading female stars easily became style icons.
-There has been a demand for similar-looking jewelries from movie-goers, so designers imitated and mass-produced the style.
-Rhinestones became a popular alternative for diamond, since it is more affordable.
+There has been a demand for similar-looking jewelry from movie-goers, so designers imitated and mass-produced the style.
+Rhinestones became a popular alternative for diamond since it is more affordable.
 To achieve the most sparkle while keeping it cheap, they used paste, which is made from ground glass heated with other elements and mixed together.

 Where to Buy

 Topaz Rhinestone Cluster Earrings